Enjoy this look into my vintage farmhouse inspired holiday decor in our Holiday Home Tour this year.

 We are so lucky to have fireplaces in each of our family rooms in the house.
 Our main fireplace is filled with a DIY garland I did with fresh oranges and magnolia clippings from my own yard.
 I find that just adding a few details can really enhance your garland and bring it to life.
 I also love adding vintage in, and this wooden tobacco star is just the perfect neutral holiday addition that is simple but still makes a big statement.

 Our other mantle is where we always hang our stockings.
-I added in some berries and antlers to give the mantle a bit of a holiday look, ready for Santa to come right down the chimney.
+I added in some berries and antlers to give the mantle a bit of a holiday look, ready for Santa to come right down the chimney, and festive for my friends to see a holiday home tour.

 As they say, the devil is in the details.
 I love bringing vintage into my decor every day, but especially for the holiday season.
 A few years ago at one of my favorite antique stores in North Carolina, I stumbled across the collection of vintage wooden sleds.
 They all had so much character, and I knew I couldn’t wait to bring them home.
 What would we do with 4 vintage sleds, Shane said – but I knew I’d find something fun.
 I love leaning them up on my porch, they are the perfect outdoor decor, so rustic and charming.